 I qualified as a Physiotherapist in 2006 and became a specialist in Musculoskeletal Physiotherapy, completing my Masters in UCD in 2012.

-My practice is based in Dublin 1, close to my native Clontarf, in North Dublin.
-I treat women of all ages living in the surrounding areas of Raheny, Sutton, Howth, Fairview, City Centre and the wider Dublin area.
+The practice is based on the 2nd floor, in The Grange Clinic, Donaghmede in Dublin 13, close to my native Clontarf, on Dublin’s Northside.
+I treat women of all ages living in the surrounding areas of Dublin’s Northside including; Raheny, Sutton, Clontarf, Howth, Fairview, Malahide, Clongriffin the wider Dublin area.